fortellerq/notes/proxmox.md

 cd proxmox-vzbackup-rclone
 chmod +x vzbackup-rclone.sh
 ```
+Edit the script to set the path to your dumps.
+It would be `/var/lib/vz/dump` by default if you just dump to the same disk as your Proxmox installation.
 A full backup upload can be manually started with the command
 ```
 /root/proxmox-vzbackup-rclone/vzbackup-rclone.sh full-backup